 The Venice Museum Card is a very good investment for people who stay in the city a little longer.
 Compared to, for example, the Roma Pass, the card is very cheap (24 Euro) and valid for an extremely long time (6 months).
 There is also a second pass which includes the most important churches of the city.

 The biggest attraction of the city is the water.
 Along the Grand Canal there are countless magnificent palaces and this canal itself is navigated by the famous picturesque gondolas.
-The most beautiful square of the city is Piazza San Marco, with the Basilica of the same name.
+There are four famous bridges over the canal, the most famous one being the Rialto Bridge.

 World famous is the Venetian carnival celebration.
 During the days that this celebration takes place, it is impossible to find accommodation in the city.